 Inspection Procedure 71111.05 “Fire Protection,” January 1, 2020, (ML19170A368).

-Inspection Procedure 71111.21.05, “Fire Protection Team Inspection (FPTI),” January 1, 2020, (ML19084A040)
+Inspection Procedure 71111.21 N.05, “Fire Protection Team Inspection (FPTI),” January 1, 2020, (ML19084A040)

 EVALUATION CRITERIA:

 At the completion of this activity, you should be able to describe the regulatory history of deterministic nuclear power plant fire protection as well as the relationship among the various key documents by which the NRC has clarified their deterministic expectations and positions.
 Specifically, you should be able to do the following: